 ![]() |

 Caltech, working under the supervision of Thomas Vidick.
 I obtained my PhD in Computer Science in 2018 from the University of Edinburgh, under the supervision of Elham Kashefi.
-Office: Chalmers University of Technology, EDIT building, Office 5468.
-I am currently looking to hire a postdoc at Chalmers.
-Contact me for details. |
+Office: Chalmers University of Technology, EDIT building, Office 5468. |

 My research is broadly in the area of quantum computation and quantum cryptography.
 Specifically, I work on quantum verification (designing protocols for efficiently verifying quantum computations), proofs of quantumness (designing protocols for efficiently certifying quantum advantage) and quantum complexity theory (understanding the potential and limitations of efficient quantum computation).